How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Finally, think about which items should stay visible and which should be tucked away.
 Favorite toys, books, and decorative pieces can stay on shelves, while everyday clutter can go inside baskets, drawers, or storage boxes.
 Planning this ahead of time makes the organizing process much easier.

-Open Shelving displays Favorite Items
+Open Shelving Displays

 There is plenty of space hiding under the bed that can work hard to store rarely used items.
 You can easily slide shallow storage baskets or bins in and out of the space.
 This hidden storage is great for holding extra blankets, seasonal clothing, or toys that you want to rotate in and out of use.

-Fabric or woven baskets help disguise storage making the room feel more cozy.
-Try adding labels to each basket to help things have a place to go without getting lost underneath.
+You can even add labels to each basket to help things have a place to go without getting lost underneath.
 Since storage hides underneath the bed your room will look bigger and more put together.

 Use Drawer Dividers for Clothing